What is mild cognitive impairment (MCI)?

-MCI describes a set of symptoms rather than a specific medical condition or disease.
-A person with MCI has subtle problems with one or more of the following:
+The term MCI describes a set of symptoms, rather than a specific disease.
+A person with MCI has mild problems with one or more of the following:

 How many people with MCI develop dementia?

-Although MCI significantly increases someone's risk of developing dementia, not everyone with MCI will get worse and develop the disease.
-Some people with MCI remain stable over time, and a few people improve and no longer have any problems.
-These different outcomes reflect the range of different causes of MCI.
+Although MCI increases someone's risk of developing dementia, not everyone with MCI will get worse and develop dementia.
+Some people with MCI remain stable over time and some improve and no longer have any problems.

-Can we identify the people with MCI who will go on to develop dementia?
+Can we identify the people who will go on to develop dementia?

-A lot of research has focused on identifying people with MCI who will go on to develop dementia.
-This is important because it would mean that people could be offered a range of support at an early stage in the illness.
-In the future, for example, researchers might seek to develop drugs to prevent the progression of MCI to dementia.
+A lot of research has focused on trying to identify which people with MCI will go on to develop dementia.
+If this could be predicted, it would mean people could be offered a range of support earlier in the development of dementia.
+In the future, for example, researchers might develop drugs to prevent the progression of MCI to dementia.

-Research to identify which people with non-memory loss MCI will go on to develop dementia is progressing, but is much less advanced.
+Research to identify which people with other forms of MCI (non-memory loss MCI) will go on to develop dementia is progressing, but is much less advanced.

 What are the benefits of diagnosing MCI?